gagbo/nand2tetris/README.md

 The so-called HACK computer that is being built works on a 16-bit architecture.

+The tests can be ran following the tutorials found on [The course website](http://nand2tetris.org/software.php)

 ## Transistor count to this point
 ### Week 1 projects : Base chips